teto/rikai.nvim/README.md

 https://towardsdatascience.com/mecab-usage-and-add-user-dictionary-to-mecab-9ee58966fc6

-TODO list
+# TODO

-create a top-level Rikai command with subcommands:
+- create a top-level Rikai command with subcommands: "lookup", ...
- "lookup"

 * How to generate DB ?